ubco-W2022T2-data301/project-group29/README.md

 ## Describe your dataset in about 150-200 words

 Our data set contains observation metrics (both categorical and numerical) assessing each participant’s self-reported level of stress, anxiety, OCD, and insomnia, in relation to their music-listening habits (eg. frequency of listening to a given genre, number of hours of music per day, their primary streaming service, etc).
+The dataset was created to examine how musical therapy can be used to better listeners mental health.
+The survey was distributed through various social media sites (Reddit, Discord, etc.), and was also adversitsed through posters and business cards.
+Certain responses were left option as participants may not know the answer, for example in the case of beats per minute.
+The data is also all survey results and as such is also based purely on the opinion of the surveyed person, rather than healthcare professionals.

 ## Team Members